obenland/wp-last-login/readme.txt

 = 1.1.0 =
 * Made the display of the column filterable.
-* Widened the column a bit to accomodate for large date strings.
+* Widened the column a bit to accommodate for large date strings.

 = 1.0 =
 * Initial Release.